Lucasvdm/WOLAP/README.md

   - This is enabled by default.
 If this is disabled, you will be able to speak Goblintongue from the start of the game.
 - Unbreakable Tools
   - Name in YAML file: `unbreakable_tools`
-  - This removes the possibility of breaking some tools - the shovel when digging up treasure in the Military Cemetery, and the pickaxe when mining a meateor - so you don't need to buy a replacement if they break.
+  - This removes the possibility of breaking or using up some important tools - shovel, pickaxe, El Vibrato headband - so you don't need to buy a replacement.
   - This is disabled by default.
 Once you receive one of these tools from the item pool, you'll then be able to purchase that tool infinitely from Dirtwater Mercantile.
 - Start Inventory From Pool
   - Name in YAML file: `start_inventory_from_pool`